Paris Notre Dame Gargoyles

-How did this system work?
+How does this system work?

 When rain fell on the cathedral’s roof, it was carefully collected and directed into gutters and stone conduits seamlessly integrated into the architecture.
 From there, the water traveled through these channels until it reached the gargoyles, positioned along the facades.
 As it exited through their open mouths, the gargoyles played a crucial role in draining the water away from the walls.
 Thanks to their elongated shape—sometimes extending over a meter—they projected the water far from the building, reducing stone erosion and preventing the growth of moss and mold.